 Start by making the easy tomato sauce.
 Briefly fry the onion and garlic in a little oil, then add the remaining ingredients (not the beans), stir, cover and simmer for about 8 minutes.
 Preheat the oven to 200 C. Puree the sauce, combine with the beans and pour the mixture into a medium sized oven dish.
 Bake for 50 minutes stirring half way through.

-The proportions I used in my Easy Spicy Baked Beans recipe are enough to feed 2-4 people, but it’s easy to double the ingredients and make a big batch.
-Any leftovers can be kept in the fridge and reheated the next day (you may have to add a drop of water as the sauce will thicken).
+The proportions I used in my easy baked beans recipe are enough to feed 2-4 people.
+But if you need to feed a crowd simply double the ingredients and make a big batch.
+You can keep any leftovers in the fridge and reheat the next day.
+(You may have to add a drop of water as the sauce will thicken).